 Deploy Azure SQL Analytics (Preview)

-- Configure Diagnostics Settings for the Azure SQL Database
+- Configure Diagnostic Settings for the Azure SQL Database

-In the Azure Portal, under All resources, click the entry for the SQL server named sqldb-XXXXX, where XXXXX is a five-character unique lab ID for this lab.
+In the Azure portal, under All resources, click the entry for the SQL server named sqldb-XXXXX, where XXXXX is a 5-character unique lab ID for this lab.

 Configure Diagnostic Settings

 - Click Diagnostic settings in the database blade menu.